High Availability Configuration Example without NAT¶

 Public IP Assignments¶

-At least a /29 public IP block for the WAN side of pfSense® is necessary, which provides six usable IP addresses.
-Only three are required for a two firewall deployment, but this is the smallest IP subnet that will accommodate three IP addresses.
-Each firewall requires one IP, and at least one CARP VIP is needed on the WAN side.
+HA requires at least a /29 public IP block for the WAN side of the firewall, which provides six usable IP addresses.
+Only three are required for a two node deployment, but this is the smallest subnet that will accommodate three IP addresses.
+Each firewall requires one IP address, and at least one CARP VIP on the WAN side.

-The second public IP subnet will be routed to one of the CARP VIPs by the ISP, data center, or upstream router.
-Because this subnet is being routed to a CARP VIP, the routing will not be dependent upon a single firewall.
-For the depicted example configuration in this chapter, a /24 public IP subnet will be used and it will be split into two /25 subnets.
+The second public IP address subnet must be routed to one of the CARP VIPs by the ISP, data center, or upstream router.
+Because this subnet is being routed to a CARP VIP, the routing will not be dependent upon a single node.
+The example configuration depicted in this section uses a /24 public IP subnet and splits it into two /25 subnets.

-The example network depicted here is a data center environment consisting of two pfSense firewalls with four interfaces each: WAN, LAN, DBDMZ, and pfsync.
+The example network depicted here is a data center environment consisting of two HA nodes with four interfaces each: WAN, LAN, DBDMZ, and Sync.
 This network contains a number of web and database servers.
 It is not based on any real network, but there are countless production deployments similar to this.